-If the Office does not rectify its decision within one month of receipt of the Written Statement it forthwith remits the Appeal to the Board of Appeal and decides whether to prevent suspensory effect.
+If the Office does not rectify its decision within one month of receipt of the Written Statement, it forthwith remits the Appeal to the Board of Appeal and decides whether to prevent suspensory effect.

-3. Examination of case on Appeal
+3. Examination of appeal case

 Parties to appeal proceedings are entitled to make oral representations in a hearing.

 Hearings may be held in Angers at the CPVO premises or by VideoConference.

 - Decision of the President of 19.2.21 on Oral Proceedings and Taking of Evidence by VideoConference

 - Privacy Statement DP Record No. 95 for VideoConference via Teams

 In general, hearings will be open to the public unless the Board of Appeal decides otherwise, if there are serious and unwarranted disadvantages for the parties to the appeal proceedings from admitting the public.